 \subsection{Analysis of Results}

-\textbf{Answer to RQ1:} The significant performance enhancement of optimization techniques of Tutte encoding in Section \ref{section:optimization} can be observed in Table \ref{table:bi} and Figure \ref{fig:dickenn2}-\ref{fig:sat}.
+\textbf{Answer to RQ1:} A significant performance enhancement by optimization techniques in Section \ref{section:optimization} can be observed in Table \ref{table:bi} and Figure \ref{fig:dickenn2}-\ref{fig:sat}.
 For example, verifying \texttt{Dicke}$(10,5)$ was accelerated by $1200$ times from TutteCNF (122.7s) to TutteCNF+Opt (0.1s).
 On searching tasks (Figure \ref{fig:sat}), TutteCNF+Opt (741) solved 466 more instances than TutteCNF (275).
 Adding constraints for graph symmetry exploitation also yields great improvement for the verification of relatively large symmetric graphs.
 TutteCNF+Opt+GS successfully verifies all Dicke graphs in Experiment 2 within $1000$s, while TutteCNF+Opt timed out for verifying \texttt{Dicke}$(36,10)$ and \texttt{Dicke}$(34,17)$.
 We conclude that our optimization techniques are critical for the performance of Tutte encoding.

-\textbf{Answer to RQ2:} All experiments agree that CNF is the language that leads to the best performance for Tutte encoding, with a significant advantage against PBXOR and ASP.
-The ASP solver Clingo is deployed with a relatively slow SAT solver Clasp with specialized adaptions, which make it difficult to replace Clasp with a faster SAT solver, e.g., Kissat.
-To compare CNF encoding with ASP in a fair way, in Experiment 2 we also solved the Tutte encoding by Clasp.
-According to Figure \ref{fig:dickenn2}, TutteCNF+Opt (Clasp) still outperforms TutteASP+Opt+GS and TuttePBXOR+Opt+GS by far.
-We conclude that while high-level languages such as ASP and PBXOR can be convenient for modeling the problem, low-level languages such as CNF are necessary for getting better performance.
+\textbf{Answer to RQ2:} All experiments agree that CNF is the language leading to the best performance for Tutte encoding, with a significant advantage against PBXOR and ASP.
+The ASP solver Clingo is deployed with a relatively slow SAT solver Clasp with specialized adaptions, which makes it difficult to replace Clasp with a faster SAT solver, e.g., Kissat.
+To compare CNF encoding with ASP fairly, in Experiment 2 we also solved the Tutte encoding by Clasp.
+In Figure \ref{fig:dickenn2}, TutteCNF+Opt (Clasp) still outperforms TutteASP+Opt+GS and TuttePBXOR+Opt+GS by far.
+We conclude that while high-level languages such as ASP and PBXOR can be convenient for modeling the problem, low-level languages such as CNF are necessary for better performance.

 \textbf{Answer to RQ3:} \paragraph{Experiment 1 (Table \ref{table:bi})} When proving the non-existence of perfect matching in uncolored graphs $K_{n-2,n}$, the polynomial Blossom Algorithm is the fastest approach as expected.
 Among all encoding-based approaches, \texttt{Exact-One} encoding with pseudo-Boolean solver (ExactOne-PB) scales best while ExactOne-CNF is the slowest.
 This observation aligns with the theoretical results about 1) the polynomial behavior of cutting-plane methods \cite{chandrasekaran2016cutting} and 2) the exponential lower bound of resolution-based approaches on perfect matching \cite{razborov2004resolution}.
 Compared with the Blossom Algorithm and ExactOnePB, approaches based on Tutte encoding take a longer time to solve the problem by searching for the unique Tutte set.